LesF/WZModelExport/README.md

 # WZModelExport

-Warzone2100 model search and view tool.  (version 0.1, stage:Nothing you can't achieve with notepad)
+Warzone2100 model search and view tool.  (version 0.1, work in progress)
 ----------
 A personal interest project.
 My initial plan was to find and combine different droid parts to export as a 3D printable object.